-Allied forces have to be prepared to deal with very complex situations requiring capabilities in the entire range of military campaigns.
-From humanitarian assistance, through peace operations, up to full scale high intensity combat; all of which could occur simultaneously within the same area of operations.
+Due to the great relevance, allied forces have to be capable operating within this very challenging environment that requires capabilities in the entire range of military campaigns: From humanitarian assistance, through peace operations, up to full scale high intensity combat; all of which could occur simultaneously within the same area of operations.

 Adapting and adjusting to this expected development will challenge NATO forces to use their equipment, skills and determination in innovative and imaginative ways.
 In order to analyse and to best meet these challenges, NATO initiated the Urbanisation Project.
 The basic objectives are to understand and outline the Urbanisation trend between now and 2035.
 A Conceptual Study was delivered to NATO Military Committee in March 2016.
 The development of the paper was supported by several research papers and validated by experiments and war games.

 The COE CSW supported to the entire process and contributed to the conceptual study development by providing Subject Matter Expertise on operational issues within Confined and Shallow Waters.
 In this context our future study on Prospective Operations in CSW has been observed to be extremely conducive.
 Notably, the COE CSW, in collaboration with the Combined Joint Operations from the Sea COE(CJOS COE), drafted a paper focusing on the maritime aspects of Urbanisation that has been attached to the Conceptual Study.
 A version of this document, releasable to the public, is called Role and Relevance of the Maritime Domain in an Urban-Centric Operational Environment and posted on this website.